tm157/rlkit/README.md

 - [ ] Update actor critinc in SAC.
 - [ ] Write the discriminator loss
 - [ ] Update the reward
+- [ ] Write a function for merge and extract.
+- [ ] Append z's size for everything.
+- [ ] Implement GMM